 Please DO NOT send hard copy headshots and resumes to the theatre unless you are specifically requested to do so.

 Steep is always looking for new plays and new voices to introduce to our audience.
 If you are a playwright with a script you think would be a great match for our company, please e-mail our literary manager a 10 page sample that really shows off why you think Steep is the right home for your work.
 Please attach a cover letter that lets us get to know who you are, as well.
 If we want to read more of the script or get to know you better, we'll be in touch!

 Steep Theatre does not currently have any open positions.

 Steep Theatre offers internships throughout the year in theatre management, operations, and stage management.
 Additional internship positions may be available on a show-by-show basis.
 Our internships provide an in-depth look into the operations of a storefront theatre and the opportunity to work with a talented group of performers, designers and managers.
 Each intern works closely with a Steep ensemble or staff member, and this mentorship provides our interns with valuable insight into the profession.
 We are flexible in working with our interns and make every effort to accommodate a variety of schedules, interests, and professional goals.
 The ideal candidate is self-motivated, driven and interested in gaining hands-on experience in theatrical production or administration.

-Steep's internships run on 3-month terms, aligned with our production calendar:
+Steep's internships run on 3-month terms, roughly aligned with our production calendar.
+These dates are flexible.